Other / mixed grade configuration · Aniak, AK

 What is the racial and ethnic makeup of Aniak Jr/Sr High School?

-The largest demographic group at Aniak Jr/Sr High School is American Indian / Alaska Native at 92.0%.
-The school serves a student body in Aniak, AK.
+The largest demographic group at Aniak Jr/Sr High School is American Indian / Alaska Native at 92.0% of enrollment, in Aniak, AK.

 What is the Resource Investment Index for Aniak Jr/Sr High School?

-Aniak Jr/Sr High School has a Resource Investment Index of 19/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Aniak Jr/Sr High School has a Resource Investment Index of 21/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page